-- 1. Any new student wishing to register for only one course can do so in the Admissions Office by completing the college application and other required paperwork.
+- Any new student wishing to register for individual courses can do so in the Office of Enrollment by completing the college application and other required paperwork.
 All non-matriculating students are required to pay only the \$35 paper application fee to apply. - 2.
-Any non-matriculating student wishing to register for a subsequent course must complete the college admissions process. - 3.
-Non-matriculating students who have earned 30 credits must select a degree of study before registering for additional credits.
+There is no guarantee that the requested course can be offered.
+Some courses are only available to students enrolled in specific programs or current matriculating students of Lackawanna College. - 3.
+Non-matriculating students who have earned 30 credits at Lackawanna College must select a degree of study before registering for additional credits.
 A non-matriculating student enrolled in classes that will earn them in excess of 30 credits by the end of a term, must declare a major before the beginning of said term.
-A student cannot be released as non-matriculating, special transfer, or SPEC (special) if they've earned 30 credits or will earn in excess of 30 credits at the conclusion of said term.
-Students should be aware that not all credits earned as a non-matriculating student will necessarily count toward the degree they ultimately declare.
+A student cannot be released as non-matriculating, special transfer, or SPEC (special) if they've earned 30 credits or will earn in excess of 30 credits at Lackawanna College at the degree they ultimately declare.
 The curriculum guide for the academic year in which the student declares the major will apply.
 Students may appeal this policy to the Registrar.